BaderLab/AutoAnnotateApp/docs/CreatingAnAnnotationSet.rst

 Using External Scripts
 ~~~~~~~~~~~~~~~~~~~~~~

-See the `Cytoscape Automation Manual Page`_ for details on how to automate Cytoscape using external scripts.
+See the :ref:`automating` for details on how to automate Cytoscape using external scripts.

-.. _Cytoscape Automation Manual Page: http://manual.cytoscape.org/en/stable/Programmatic_Access_to_Cytoscape_Features_Scripting.html

 A script must do the following to provide clusters to AutoAnnotate: